- VajaTrack - Vaja

 Thoroughly Tested in Nordic Climate

-VajaTrack has been extensively tested in the tough Nordic climate of Sweden.
-It easily withstands freezing temperatures and automatically sheds any snow.
-Most importantly, it is designed and validated to withstand hurricane-force winds.
+VajaTrack has been rigorously tested in the harsh Nordic climate of Sweden.
+It performs reliably in freezing temperatures and naturally sheds any snow on the panels.